Needlework in which small pieces of cloth in different designs, colors, or textures are sewn together.

 Behavior with other animals:

-Patchwork is enrolled in obedience training classes and is doing very well.
+Patchwork was enrolled in obedience training classes and did very well.
 He's smart and has fun learning tricks.

-Patch keeps his kennel clean at the shelter so house training should not be an issue.
+Patch kept his kennel clean at the shelter and foster mom didn't report any issues with housebreaking since he's been with them.
 He's still a young teenager so keeping him in a large wire crate when home alone is advised.

 About as happy-go-lucky, fun-loving and friendly as they come!
 Energetic but also sweet and cuddly.
 A great combination of traits and a ton of potential.